 - Was groundwater unusually high?

-- Did a sump pump fail?
+- Did a sump pump fail or become overwhelmed?

 Understanding the cause can help prevent future flooding.